 Some of our programs have both spring and fall start dates, some have a summer start date, while some of our programs are fall start only.
 Speak with your admissions team to find out if you are eligible for a deferral and what the next applicable term would be for your enrollment.
 As a normal policy, we allow any admitted student to defer admission for one year.

 No, you would not have to go through the application process again.
 We can defer your application to the next applicable admissions term.
 Please note that deferrals are for academic admission only; if you have been offered a scholarship or fellowship, please speak directly with your academic advisor or the faculty director of your program regarding funding.

-UB is anticipating regular enrollment for fall 2020.
+UB is anticipating regular enrollment for fall 2022.
 These are extraordinary times with unforeseen circumstances, and we know a lot can change between now and August.
 If the situation changes and disruptions to enrollment occur, UB will announce enrollment options.
-All students have the option of deferring for up to one academic year, but at this time, we are operating under the assumption that students will be able to arrive on campus to start their studies for the fall 2020 semester.
-We are not expecting any delays in course delivery.
-If any changes are made from the university, we will let you know as soon as possible.
+All students have the option of deferring for up to one academic year, but at this time, we are operating under the assumption that students will be able to arrive on campus to start their studies for the fall 2022 semester.

 There is no specific deadline for submitting immigration documents.
 However, we encourage you to complete these steps as soon as possible so when shipping and visa appointments resume, you have the appropriate materials to move forward.

 Yes, you can complete the DS-160 and pay the SEVIS fee now.

 The I-901 SEVIS fee remains valid regardless of the I-20 start date.
 If your admission is deferred, UB can also defer the I-20 to a future term.
 Visit fmjfee.com for more information on the I-901 SEVIS fee.